Skip to main content (Press Enter)

 Direct Supervision is a philosophy of behavior management supported by physical surroundings.
 Detention facilities that employ Direct Supervision have lower rates of assaults, extortion, and lawsuits than traditional inmate management systems.
 In addition, Direct Supervision allows for less expensive construction of facilities due to improved behavior of detainees.

-In the Direct Supervision model, a detention deputy is continually supervising the detainees through a system of rewards and consequences.
+In the Direct Supervision model, a detention deputy continually supervises the detainees through a system of rewards and consequences.
 The deputy works within the housing unit and is in direct contact with the detainees.
 This style manages behavior positively.
-Positive expectations of conduct is evident in the physical design of the facility.
+Positive expectations of conduct are evident in the physical design of the facility.
 Deviation from expected behavior results in progressive discipline.

-The Direct Supervision management model has been proven to be superior to other management styles.
+The Direct Supervision management model has proven superior to other management styles.

 • Vandalism is almost eliminated